facebook/folly/README.md

 library of C++14 components designed with practicality and efficiency in mind. **Folly contains a variety of core library components used extensively at Facebook**.
-In particular, it's often a dependency of Facebook's other open source C++ efforts and place where those projects can share code.
+In particular, it's often a dependency of Facebook's other open-source C++ efforts and places where those projects can share code.

 It complements (as opposed to competing against) offerings such as Boost and of course `std`.
-In fact, we embark on defining our own component only when something we need is either not available, or does not meet the needed performance profile.
+We embark on defining our component only when something we need is either not available, or does not meet the needed performance profile.
 We endeavor to remove things from folly if or when `std` or Boost obsoletes them.